Car Insurance Defined

 Car insurance is a contract between you and an insurance company.
 You pay a regular amount, called a premium.
 In return, the company agrees to cover certain costs linked to your car, like repairs after a crash or medical bills for injuries, up to certain limits.
 Most states require you to have at least enough liability coverage to pay for damages and injuries you cause to others.

 Car insurance rates have been going up a lot recently.
-After big jumps in 2023 and 2024, the increases are slowing down a bit in 2025.
-Insurers are raising rates by about 7.5% on average this year.
-Even with this slowdown, the average cost for auto insurance in 2025 is expected to reach a new high of $2,101 per year.
+After big jumps in 2023 and 2024, the increases are slowing down a bit.
+Even with this slowdown, the average cost for auto insurance is expected to reach a new high of $2,101 per year.

 Some companies are raising rates more than others.
 For example, American Family, Allstate, and Liberty Mutual expect bigger rate hikes this year.
-Also, drivers in New Jersey, Washington, and California will likely see their premiums jump by more than 15% in 2025.
+Also, drivers in New Jersey, Washington, and California are likely to experience the highest jumps.

 Understanding Different Types of Car Insurance Coverage